deepomicslab/crux/docs/concepts.md

 }
 </div>

-?> It's possible to use certain JavaScript expressions for the data, such as `foo.bar` or `foo[bar]`, but complicated expressions, such as arbitrary JavaScript object or array literals are not supported.
+?> It's possible to use some simple JavaScript expressions for the data, such as `foo.bar` or `foo[bar]`, but complicated expressions that contain spaces or `{`, such as arbitrary JavaScript object or array literals, are not supported.
 If you indeed need it, you can declare it using `@let` first.

 ### @props